The 3 Stages of a Successful Email Newsletter Strategy for Creatives

 This will depend on what kind of business for this nurturing phase of your email newsletter strategy, you need to focus on providing helpful, high-quality content that solves your ideal client’s problems.
 You can either point to a piece of evergreen content that you have created (i.e. a blog post, podcast, etc.) or you can provide value within the email that doesn’t require clicking to something else.
 I’d personally experiment with a mix of these 2 ideas and see what your email list likes.

-That’s why it’s important to have a welcome sequence set up for when someone joins your email list—this will help “train” your subscribers to click on links, reply to emails and well…read the emails lol.
+That’s why it’s important to have a welcome sequence set up for when someone joins your email list—this will help “train” your subscribers to click on links, reply to emails, and well…read the emails lol.

 How often should you send email newsletters?

-The data on how many email newsletters you should send per month or week varies a lot and even those answers are very different depending on whether you’re an online service provider, an ecommerce business or anything in between.
-BUT I think we can all agree that in 97% of cases, daily emails are going to be too much, especially if you’re a solopreneur.
+The data on how many email newsletters you should send per month or week varies a lot, and even those answers are very different depending on whether you’re an online service provider, an ecommerce business, or anything in between.
+But I think we can all agree that in 97% of cases, daily emails are going to be too much, especially if you’re a solopreneur.

 The key is to pick a frequency that you’ll stick to.
-For most of you reading this, that’s probably going to look like once a week or even once every other week. <<< And while you can probably find success sending email newsletters less often—I personally wouldn’t do any less frequently twice a month or you risk your email list growing cold.
+For most of you reading this, that’s probably going to look like once a week or even once every other week. <<< And while you can probably find success sending email newsletters less often, I personally wouldn’t do any less frequently, twice a month, or you risk your email list growing cold.
 And I’d highly encourage you to aim for once per week if you can.

 What day of the week should I send email newsletters?

-Yet again the date is a mixed bag when it comes to this ^^^ question.
+Yet again, the date is a mixed bag when it comes to this ^^^ question.
 The reason why? <<< It really depends on who your audience is and what you’re selling.
 Generally speaking, weekdays are gonna be better than weekdays for most people—but this again depends on who YOUR ideal client is.

-BUT one thing is clear in the midst of the mixed data—no one is going to open, read or like emails that are low-quality aka. boring and unhelpful in solving a problem your audience is facing.
+But one thing is clear in the midst of the mixed data—no one is going to open, read, or like emails that are low-quality, aka boring and unhelpful in solving a problem your audience is facing.

 Email newsletter strategy stage #3—selling to your email list

-Now that you’ve warmed up your email subscribers—it’s time to sell them something.
-Enter in email marketing sales campaigns. <<< Basically a fancy term for sending out launch emails saying “Hey I’ve got this thing that can help you with XYZ—wanna buy it?”.
+Now that you’ve warmed up your email subscribers, it’s time to sell them something.
+Enter email marketing sales campaigns. <<< Basically, a fancy term for sending out launch emails saying “Hey, I’ve got this thing that can help you with XYZ—wanna buy it?”
 Yes…I realize that’s oversimplifying things a bit—but selling really is simpler than it seems most of the time, it’s the imposter syndrome that gets in the way of selling being easy.